-SCHEDULE 3 Section 12 INVESTIGATORY POWERS Terrorism protection investigations In this Schedule "terrorism protection investigation" means an investigation 1 by the Security Industry Authority to determine whether a person-5 is contravening or has contravened a requirement imposed by or (a) under this Part, or is committing or has committed an offence under this Part. (b) Authorised inspectors (1) The Security Industry Authority may authorise persons to-2 10 (a) exercise information gathering powers under paragraph 3; (b) exercise powers of entry and inspection under paragraph 4; apply for a warrant to be issued under paragraph 5 and execute (c) such a warrant.
-(2) In this Schedule "authorised inspector" means -15 in relation to paragraph 3, a person authorised under sub-paragraph (a) (1)(a);in relation to paragraph 4, a person authorised under sub-paragraph (b) (1)(b); (c) in relation to paragraphs 5 to 8, a person authorised under 20 sub-paragraph (1)(c); in relation to paragraph 11 or 12, a person authorised under any of (d) sub-paragraphs (1)(a) to (1)(c).
-(3) A person may be authorised to exercise a power under this Schedule only if the person appears to the Security Industry Authority to be suitably 25 qualified to exercise the power.
-(4) An authorisation under this paragraph must be in writing; (a) may be varied or withdrawn by the Security Industry Authority by (b) an instrument in writing.
-30 (5) When exercising or seeking to exercise a power under this Schedule, an authorised inspector must, if asked, produce-(a) a copy of the authorisation, and (b) a copy of any instrument varying the authorisation.
+2 (1) The Security Industry Authority may authorise persons to-

+- (a) exercise information gathering powers under paragraph 3; - (b) exercise powers of entry and inspection under paragraph 4; - (c) apply for a warrant to be issued under paragraph 5 and execute such a warrant. - (2) In this Schedule "authorised inspector" means-

+- (a) in relation to paragraph 3, a person authorised under sub-paragraph (1)(a); - (b) in relation to paragraph 4, a person authorised under sub-paragraph (1)(b); - (c) in relation to paragraphs 5 to 8, a person authorised under sub-paragraph (1)(c); - (d) in relation to paragraph 11 or 12, a person authorised under any of sub-paragraphs (1)(a) to (1)(c). - (3) A person may be authorised to exercise a power under this Schedule only if the person appears to the Security Industry Authority to be suitably qualified to exercise the power.

+- (4) An authorisation under this paragraph

+- (a) must be in writing;

+- (b) may be varied or withdrawn by the Security Industry Authority by an instrument in writing.

+- (5) When exercising or seeking to exercise a power under this Schedule, an authorised inspector must, if asked, produce- - (a) a copy of the authorisation, and - (b) a copy of any instrument varying the authorisation.

 Information gathering powers

-- (1) An authorised inspector may by notice require a person-3 - (a) to provide specified information by a specified date, or
+- 3 (1) An authorised inspector may by notice require a person- - (a) to provide specified information by a specified date, or

-- (b) to attend at a specified time and place and provide information by answering questions. - (2) If a notice under sub-paragraph (1)(a) requires a person to provide information which is kept in electronic form, the notice may require it to be provided in a form in which it is visible and legible or from which it can readily be generated in a visible and legible form. - (3) An authorised inspector may give a person a notice under sub-paragraph (1)(a) only if the inspector has reason to believe that - (a) the specified information is required for the purposes of a terrorism protection investigation, and - (b) the person is able to provide the specified information. - (4) An authorised inspector may give a person a notice under sub-paragraph (1)(b) only if the inspector has reason to believe that the person is able to provide information required for the purposes of a terrorism protection investigation. - (5) A person is not required under this paragraph to provide any information which might incriminate the person (and see paragraph 13). - (6) A notice under this paragraph must - (a) specify that it is a notice containing a requirement under this paragraph; - (b) explain the grounds for the inspector believing the matters in sub-paragraph (3) or (4); - (c) explain the consequences of failing to comply with the requirement; - (d) attach evidence of the inspector's authority to exercise the powers under this paragraph. - (7) An authorised inspector may vary or withdraw a notice under this paragraph by giving notice of the variation or withdrawal to the person to whom the notice was given. - (8) Information provided by a person under this paragraph is not admissible in evidence against that person in criminal proceedings except - (a) if the proceedings are for a false statement offence, or - (b) if in the proceedings - (i) in giving evidence the person makes a statement inconsistent with the information, and - (ii) evidence as to the information is adduced, or a question relating to it is asked, by or on behalf of the person.

-(9) In this paragraph -
+- (b) to attend at a specified time and place and provide information by answering questions. - (2) If a notice under sub-paragraph (1)(a) requires a person to provide information which is kept in electronic form, the notice may require it to be provided in a form in which it is visible and legible or from which it can readily be generated in a visible and legible form. - (3) An authorised inspector may give a person a notice under sub-paragraph (1)(a) only if the inspector has reason to believe that- - (a) the specified information is required for the purposes of a terrorism protection investigation, and - (b) the person is able to provide the specified information. - (4) An authorised inspector may give a person a notice under sub-paragraph (1)(b) only if the inspector has reason to believe that the person is able to provide information required for the purposes of a terrorism protection investigation. - (5) A person is not required under this paragraph to provide any information which might incriminate the person (and see paragraph 13). - (6) A notice under this paragraph must- - (a) specify that it is a notice containing a requirement under this paragraph; - (b) explain the grounds for the inspector believing the matters in sub-paragraph (3) or (4); - (c) explain the consequences of failing to comply with the requirement; - (d) attach evidence of the inspector's authority to exercise the powers under this paragraph. - (7) An authorised inspector may vary or withdraw a notice under this paragraph by giving notice of the variation or withdrawal to the person to whom the notice was given. - (8) Information provided by a person under this paragraph is not admissible in evidence against that person in criminal proceedings except- - (a) if the proceedings are for a false statement offence, or - (b) if in the proceedings- - (i) in giving evidence the person makes a statement inconsistent with the information, and - (ii) evidence as to the information is adduced, or a question relating to it is asked, by or on behalf of the person. - (9) In this paragraph-

-"false statement offence" means an offence under-
+"false statement offence" means an offence under -